TWA Flight 800 (1964): Incident

+At the time of the accident, maintenance work was being carried out at the end of runway 25 with the last 2,000 feet of the runway closed.
 As the aircraft reached 80 knots during its take off roll, the instruments for engine number 4 indicated zero thrust.
-The flight crew assumed that this engine had failed; since the aircraft was below its V1, the safest course of action was to abort the take off, which was done when the aircraft was around 800 metres along the runway.
+The flight crew assumed that this engine had failed.
+Seconds later the Reverser Unlock light for Engine number 2 illuminated.
+Since the aircraft was below its V1, the safest course of action was to abort the take off, which was done when the aircraft was around 800 metres along the runway.
 This was accomplished by ordering full reverse thrust on all engines, as well as deploying their thrust reversers.
-The aircraft began to slow down, but not as quickly as expected.
-Its steering was also not functioning normally.
+The aircraft began to slow down, but not as quickly as expected; Captain Lowell also had great difficulty maintaining directional control.

-When a compactor began to cross the runway, the aircraft was unable to avoid striking it.
-Eventually the aircraft stopped a further 260 metres down the runway, and an evacuation began.
-This being said, smoke and flames blocked most of the passenger exits, making escape slow, and after only 23 of the 73 people on board had evacuated the aircraft exploded, killing the remaining 50.
+The 707 overran the declared end of the runway and struck a compactor crossing the runway, damaging the Number 4 engine and started a fire on the right wing.
+The aircraft eventually stopped a further 260 metres down the runway and an evacuation began.
+Only seconds after coming to a stop the center fuel tank exploded.
+The evacuation was greatly impeded by smoke and flames blocking most of the passenger exits.
+More explosions followed including that of the Number 1 fuel tank.
+Only 24 out of the 73 people onboard survived.
+Captain Lowell and Second Officer Churchill were among the survivors.
 A prominent fatality was passenger the Most Reverend Edward Celestin Daly, OP, Bishop of the Roman Catholic Diocese of Des Moines, Iowa, in the United States, who had just participated in Vatican Council II.

+One passenger died of her injuries over a month after the accident.
+The final report listed her injuries as serious.